 As previously stated under the SCFF model, districts will only receive 70% state funding tied to student enrollment as compared to the previous funding model which funded based upon 100% tied to FTES enrollment.
 The remaining 30% funding in the 2019-20 State Budget Act was to be based upon 20% tied to enrollment of low-income students with the 10% remaining tied to achievement of certain performance outcomes.
 The Budget Act also included an annual 5% enrollment funding reduction from 70% down to 60% over a two-year period with an increased funding tied to performance outcomes such that upon full implementation of the SCFF districts would be funded at 60% enrollment, 20% low-income students and 20% based upon performance outcomes.
 The percentage change was originally scheduled to occur over a three year period; however, it was subsequently extended by the Governor for an additional year.
-The 70/20/10% split of 2018-19 remained the same for 2019-20.
+Consequently, the SCFF 70/20/10% split of 2019-20 remained the same for 2020-21.

-Unfortunately, final apportionment funding for all districts is usually not known until the February after a fiscal year has ended (for 2019-20 this will be February 2021), when all 73 districts have reported their FTES and outcomes in accordance with the SCFF and apportionment revenue has been calculated by the system office within the constraints of the state approved budget and available revenue.
+Unfortunately, final apportionment funding for all districts is usually not known until the February after a fiscal year has ended (for 2020-21 this will be February or March 2022), when all 73 districts have reported their FTES and outcomes in accordance with the SCFF actual or executive order option for apportionment revenue has been calculated by the system office within the constraints of the state approved budget and available state funding to fund apportionment revenue for all districts.

 Community college enrollments normally fluctuate with unemployment rates.
 When unemployment is high, people rush to community colleges to prepare for new or improved careers and jobs, thereby boosting enrollments.
 When the employment situation improves, and people are able to find employment, community college enrollments usually falter or decrease.
 With an improved employment picture in California, which began in FY 2015-16, including San Diego, nearly half of the California community college districts continued to see a decline in their base enrollment levels.
-In spite of strong enrollment management planning at the District based upon smart course scheduling, flexible offerings, great institutional reputations, outstanding academic programs and faculty, and effective community outreach, the District also experienced a softening of student enrollment as a result of the strong economic conditions in the region, which had students enrolling in fewer course sections each semester.
-San Diego County had one of the lowest unemployment rates in the state and California in the nation.
+In spite of strong enrollment management planning at the District based upon smart course scheduling, flexible offerings, great institutional reputations, outstanding academic programs and faculty, and effective community outreach, the District also experienced a softening of student demand.